bsorrentino/bsorrentino/_posts/2023-03-04-the_power_of_js_generators.md

 ```

 ## Generators for **produce data**

-so we have understood that generators are a great way to produce data but they can also consume data
+so we have understood that generators are a great way to produce data but they can also consume data 😏

-### _yield_ is a two-way street
+### keep in mind that _yield_ is a two-way street

-pass in a value with `.next(input)`
+It is enough pass in a value with  `.next(input)` 😎.
+See example below

 ```javascript
 function* listener() {